 The main goal of the conference is to promote Lumbini as a hub of scholars, researchers, teachers and student in the field of Buddhist Studies (Applied Buddhism).
 For this year, the specific objectives and the themes of the conference are as follows:

-- To discuss on individual as well as community’s social responsibilities in the context of COVID-19 pandemic;
+- To discuss an individual as well as community’s social responsibilities in the context of COVID-19 pandemic;

-- To explore the scopes of adapting the “Triple Gems” concepts of Buddha, Dharma and Sangha (as enlightenment, ethics, and collective responsibility) in COVID-19 pandemic and post-pandemic era; and
+- To explore the scopes of adapting the “Triple Gems” concepts of Buddha, Dharma, and Sangha (as enlightenment, ethics, and collective responsibility) in the COVID-19 pandemic and post-pandemic era; and

-- To delve in applied Buddhism for innovative and creative ideas in solving the socio-economic as well as psychological problems in the contexts of current as well as in the post COVID-19 era.
+- To delve into applied Buddhism for innovative and creative ideas in solving the socio-economic as well as psychological problems in the contexts of current as well as in the post-COVID-19 era.

 Subtheme 1: Lumbini and Tourism

-The session brings the spiritual leaders, scholars, policy-makers, administrators, local elites and activists in the tourism development of Lumbini – the sacred birthplace of the Buddha.
-It aims to evaluate the state, progress and challenge of the tourism strategy, policy, program and coordination among stakeholders in the promotion of tourism in Lumbini.
-It mostly focuses on generating the creative and innovative ideas on lengthening the stay of tourists in Lumbini.
-Discussion on the changing dynamic of global tourism – which has direct impact on our national economy too – in post-COVID era, is also an important part of this session.
+The session brings the spiritual leaders, scholars, policy-makers, administrators, local elites, and activists in the tourism development of Lumbini – the sacred birthplace of the Buddha.
+It aims to evaluate the state, progress, and challenges of the tourism strategy, policy, program, and coordination among stakeholders in the promotion of tourism in Lumbini.
+It mostly focuses on generating creative and innovative ideas on lengthening the stay of tourists in Lumbini.
+Discussion on the changing dynamic of global tourism – which has a direct impact on our national economy too – in the post-COVID era, is also an important part of this session.

 Subtheme 2: Buddhist Philosophy and International Peace

-Buddhism teaches us about transformation and path of peace.
-We ourselves can transform the life of the people and their relations.
-Often, knowingly and unknowingly, our discussion deeply goes to nation-state centric Buddhist diplomacy and geo-political categories, when we talk about Buddhist way of peace in international politics.
-This session aims to discuss on the ways (techniques) to overcome this practical dilemma.
+Buddhism teaches us about transformation and the path of peace.
+We ourselves can transform the lives of the people and their relations.
+Often, knowingly and unknowingly, our discussion deeply goes to nation-state-centric Buddhist diplomacy and geopolitical categories, when we talk about the Buddhist way of peace in international politics.
+This session aims to discuss the ways (techniques) to overcome this practical dilemma.
 The key questions of the session are: What is the universal vision of peace in the Buddhist worldview?
 How can we develop the Buddhist way of peace culture in international politics?
-How can we promote the peace research?
-How the global order is changing in the post COVID-19 era?
+How can we promote peace research?
+How the global order is changing in the post-COVID-19 era?
 How can we reshape it?
-What can be our contribution in making a peaceful global community?
+What can be our contribution to making a peaceful global community?